epiecs/mikodo/README.md

 - ext-sockets
 - ext-pcntl

 - A UNIX or BSD OS.
-Native windows is not supported ATM but you can use WSL.
+Native windows is not supported at the moment but you can use WSL.

 #### Installation: